ericphanson/SDPAFamily.jl/docs/src/problematicproblems.md

 end
 ```

 We try to automatically detect underflows and warn against them; in this case, the warning is issued.
+Sometimes this can be avoided by choosing a better set of parameters.
+See [Choice of parameters](@ref).

 ## Presolve